What is GST(Goods and Services Tax) in India? Complete Guide

 Recipients Subject to Reverse Charge: In specific scenarios where the buyer is liable to pay GST instead of the seller, such buyers need to register under GST.

-Distributors of Input Services: Businesses that receive service invoices and are responsible for distributing GST credits to branches or units within the same organization must register as an Input Service Distributor (ISD).
+Distributors of Input Services: Businesses that receive service invoices and are responsible for distributing GST credits to branches or units within the same organisation must register as an Input Service Distributor (ISD).

 Agents Acting on Behalf of Registered Taxpayers: This category includes agents and brokers who handle the supply of goods and services for other registered entities.

-Entities Obligated to Deduct or Collect Tax at Source: Organizations required to deduct or collect tax at source under GST laws are also necessitated to register.
+Entities Obligated to Deduct or Collect Tax at Source: Organisations required to deduct or collect tax at source under GST laws are also necessitated to register.

 Understanding these registration mandates is crucial for businesses and individuals to ensure they comply with GST regulations, enabling them to legally collect taxes and benefit from input tax credits, which can significantly reduce their tax liabilities.